Rules

 // further logic related to response creation

-Since there is some default behaviour in place, like error handling, if the error pipeline is empty, and some stages of the authentication & authorization pipeline is optional, internally, there is some kind of base rule in place, all other rules inherit from.
-So something like shown in the snippet below.
+Since default behavior is available for cases such as empty error pipelines or optional authentication & authorization pipeline stages, internally, there is some kind of base rule in place, all other rules inherit from.
+So something like shown in the snippet below

 public abstract class BaseRule implements Rule {